 - Keep the size of your mailbox on the server well within the allowed limit.

 - Retains the attachment clip icon in the Outlook folder view, even after detaching all the attachments of the email.

-- Special MSI installer available for enterprise wide deployment (Available to Enterprise License only)
+- Special MSI installer available for enterprise wide deployment*.

-- Support for pre-configuration of settings and pushing to multiple systems (Available to Enterprise License only)
+- Support for pre-configuration of settings and pushing to multiple systems*.

-But, if you had expected Microsoft Outlook would offer a wizard or tool to do just this, then you are in for a big surprise.
-There is no such feature built-in to Microsoft Outlook.
+Surprisingly, you would had expected Microsoft Outlook would offer a wizard or tool to do just this.
+In reality, there is no such feature built-in to Microsoft Outlook.

-Furthermore, at times when there is a need to move the attachments back to original mail item, like when replying or forwarding, Attachment Manager can automatically re-attach the associated files from the local disk back to the original email.
+Furthermore, at times when there is a need to move the attachments back to original mail item, like when replying or forwarding, it will automatically re-attach the associated files from the local disk, back to the original email.

 Attachment Manager ribbon in Outlook 2016

 Attachment Manager Context Menu in Outlook 2016